-To get started, click Configure Mobile from the Mobile menu in Browse, which opens the ON1
+To get started, click Configure Mobile from the Mobile menu in Browse, which opens the ON1 Mobile Preferences window (shown on the right).

-Mobile Preferences window.
 If you already use Dropbox or Google Drive, choose the appropriate service, sign in, and give your computer a name.
 (If you do not have an existing account, Dropbox and Google offer free storage plans with 2GB and 15GB of data, respectively.)